Shane Deconinck Trusted AI Agents · Decentralized Trust

 qualificationLevel isn’t a string.
 It’s a link to the European Qualifications Framework.
 A German employer’s system can resolve snb/eqf/6 and map it to its own framework automatically.
 A Spanish diploma and a German Zeugnis can be interpreted as the same qualification, because the context tells the verifier what each field means.
 Not by convention.
 Deterministically.

-And then there’s unlinkability.
+W3C VC also enables unlinkability, though not yet in EUDI.
 BBS signatures (draft-irtf-cfrg-bbs-signatures) produce derived proofs: each presentation generates a mathematically distinct proof.
 The proof value itself is unlinkable across presentations.
 Verifiers cannot correlate based on the cryptographic proof alone.
 Disclosed attributes and metadata can still be used for correlation, but the cryptographic foundation is fundamentally different from mdoc and SD-JWT VC where the same issuer signature appears in every presentation.

 A legal obligation without a cryptographic mechanism.